-Comments can be left on Rubric Assessments for student's to review.
-Follow the steps below to leave comments on an Advanced Assessment.
+Teachers have the ability to leave feedback on any assessments for students to review.
+Follow the steps below to leave comments on a Rubric Assessment.

 ➡️ Interested in seeing what a comment on a Rubric Assessment looks like from a student's view?
 Scroll to the bottom of this article, or click here to jump to that section.

-There are two ways to leave a comment on a rubric assessment:
+There are three ways to leave a comment on a rubric assessment:

 ➡️ Individual Student Grading Page

-The student can view a comment on a Rubric Assessment in two ways; in the assessment itself, or from the points gradebook.
+The student can view a comment on a Rubric Assessment in two ways; in the assessment itself or from the assessments gradebook.

 ➡️ In the Assessment